valebes/ppl/README.md

 ```

 ### Available Benchmarks
-- **Image Processing**: A benchmark that is based on the [RustStreamBench](https://github.com/GMAP/RustStreamBench/).
+- **Image Processing**: A benchmark that is based on the Image-Processing benchmark found in [RustStreamBench](https://github.com/GMAP/RustStreamBench/).
 You can find the benchmark source code here [here](https://github.com/GMAP/RustStreamBench/tree/main/image-processing).

 - **Mandelbrot Set**: A basic parallel implementation of the well-known iterative algorithm to compute the Mandelbrot Set.